 - Student obtains internship in field of study and brings completed copy of job description to Center for Career Development Internship Coordinator

-- Internship Coordinator registers student for 491 course.
+- Internship Coordinator lifts the restriction for student to register for appropriate 491 course.

 - Intern submits Weekly Journal to Faculty Supervisor and Internship Coordinator via email.